 feature.bw_source_system.mock.enabled: Replaces the BW source with a mock, which produces a BW data request every 5 seconds.
 Not used for SAP servers.

-feature.streaming.enabled: Enables the streaming mode features (requires a remote connection to a Kafka cluster).Note: Install a Kafka server version 2.1 onwards prior to using the streaming mode feature.
-For more information, refer to http://kafka.apache.org/quickstart.
+feature.streaming.enabled: Enables the streaming mode features (requires a remote connection to a Kafka cluster).Important: Install a Kafka server version 2.1 onwards prior to using the streaming mode feature.
+For more information, see the Apache Quick Start Guide.

 feature.streaming.timeout: Refers to the timeout value for the streaming to start.

 feature.streaming.limit.parallel: Maximum number of data streams that can be extracted in parallel.
 A value of

 -1does not limit the number of data streams.

 feature.streaming.threadCount: The number of threads for data extraction.
 The default is 2.

 feature.streaming.topic.partitionCount: Kafka topic partition count.
 The default is 2.